prakharjadaun/DSA/README.md

 - Check if two binary trees are structurally identical.
 - Find level with max sum
 - Find the sum of all the nodes in a binary tree.
+- Check if two binary trees are mirror of each other

 </details>